alexneamtu/pym/README.md

 `docker run -p 3000:3000 pym`

 ## Running the code
+Run `npm i` to install the node_modules dependencies.

 For development use `npm run dev`

 To run the tests run `npm test`